BhanuPrakashNani/python-template-repo/README.md

-Below is a detailed **README.md** for your Python template repository.
-This README explains the purpose of the repository, how to set it up, how to run tests, and how to contribute.
-You can copy and paste this into your repository's `README.md` file.

----

 # Python Template Repository

 This repository serves as a **template** for Python projects.
 It includes a pre-configured setup for build management, unit testing, continuous integration, static analysis, code style adherence, and component specification.
 The repository is designed to be fully functional "out of the box" and follows best practices for software development.